intel/yask/README.md

-# YASK--Yet Another Stencil Kernel
+# YASK--Yet Another Stencil Kit

 * New YASK users may want to start with the [YASK tutorial](docs/YASK-tutorial.pdf).
 * Users with existing YASK-based code may want to jump to the [backward-compatibility notices](#backward-compatibility-notices).